-Former major-leaguer Tony Micelli and his daughter Samantha arrive at the Connecticut household of executive Angela Bower, where Tony has taken a job as live-in housekeeper.
+Former major-league baseball player Tony Micelli and his daughter, Samantha, arrive at the Connecticut household of executive Angela Bower, where Tony has taken a job as live-in housekeeper.
 The Bowers are an interesting family, to say the least.
 Angela is uptight and obsessed with her work.
-Her son Jonathan is shy and lacks self-esteem, and her mother, Mona, is a man-hungry vixen.
-Tony soon wins them over with his laid-back style, and the Bowers soon begin to loosen up.
+Her son, Jonathan, is shy and lacks self-esteem, and her mother, Mona Robinson, is a man-hungry vixen.
+Tony soon wins them over with his laid-back style, and they soon begin to loosen up.
 Over time, romantic tensions begin to surface between Angela and Tony, and we see the children grow up.
-Written by

 Jason A. Cormier <firstname.lastname@example.org>

 Did You Know?

 Mona was originally intended to be Angela's older sister, but producers were unable to find an age appropriate actress they liked for the part.
 As a result, they decided to redevelop Mona to be Angela's mother instead.
 See more

 In nearly every title, poking from the screen's "ceiling", in at least one scene.
 See more

 But here's the thing...
 Uhm...
 Did I ever tell you how terrific you are and how happy I am with this job?

 I feel a "but" coming on.